 We believe that physical design and social environment are interrelated, and that best practice and research should reflect this interconnectedness.
 All of the school's programs benefit from a collaborative cross-disciplinary environment among faculty and students.
 Our mission is to create and preserve a sustainable built environment that promotes social justice, cultural value, resource conservation, and economic opportunity.

-Welcome to the School of Architecture, Planning and Preservation (MAPP), Maryland’s Built Environment School.
+Welcome to the University of Maryland School of Architecture, Planning and Preservation (MAPP+), Maryland’s Built Environment School.

 Through our programs in architecture, urban planning, real estate development, and historic preservation, we are dedicated to providing our students with the experiences and tools they will need to tackle today’s complex challenges and create just, beautiful and resilient places for all.
 Beginning with our first class of students in 1967, who built housing on the National Mall for Civil Rights protesters as part of Martin Luther King’s Poor People’s Campaign, we are committed to a legacy of collaborative and inclusive practice, social and environmental justice, and service to others.